 We were staying on a farm with electric hook-ups because it was the only site perfectly situated for the area we wanted to be in.
 The big problem with staying on CLs with electric is that all the pitches are usually all so close together.
 This site was no exception and the last pitch left was at the bottom of a steep field.

 After testing the firmness of the ground we decided to go for it.
 We had no choice but to pay for electric so were determined we’d be using it.
 We got into the pitch with very little trouble but we could see that the old girl had left some dents in the ground so we decided to put grip mats under the front wheels, we needed levelling ramps at the back so there was no problem there.
 Then we just prayed that we’d get no rain during our stay.

 Once settled we went out to explore the area and work out in which direction we would be walking the next day.
-As is usually the case with sites near the coast, the footpaths were all down hill, but the views across the fields took in St. Michelle’s Mount and with the sun out, it was beautiful.
-We walked down to the coast path and could see Perranuthnoe beach in the, not to far distance and said a little prayer that it would be a dog beach before walking along the coast a little way before turning back for the evening.
+As is usually the case with sites near the coast, the footpaths were all downhill, but the views across the fields took in St Michael’s Mount and with the sun out, it was beautiful.
+We walked down to the coast path and could see Perranuthnoe beach in the, not to far distance and said a little prayer that it would be a dog beach before walking along the coast a little way then turning back for the evening.

 The next day we decided that we would be going towards Marazion and maybe stop at Perranuthnoe as we pass it.
 Definitely, have a look at the beach on our way past and see if we’d be able to take the dogs for a run on our return journey.